bitovi/academy/src/react/5-styling.md

 }
 ```

-The component above uses a `thing` class that it's imported from `thing.css`.
+The component above uses a `thing` class that is imported from `thing.css`.
 This is a common way of including classes in a component, but keep in mind that due to it's cascading nature, it's possible to encounter clashing names with a large component tree.

 Classnames can also be dynamically generated in response to props or component state.
 In the component below, the `thing-active` class is only added to the class name if the `isActive` prop is truthy.